 So yes, I started to exercise more often (pretty much daily).
 It’s healthier for the brain and muscles.

 6. Sleeping on your left side instead of your right side

-I found out on a video (I forgot what it was called) that sleeping on your right side is bad for you.
-Why?
-I did my research:
+I found out from a video (I forgot what it was called) that sleeping on your right side is bad for you.

 This Is Why You Should Sleep on Your Left Side (Backed by Science)